Fastest Ironman Time: Top 10 Records Plus The Physiology Ceiling That Caps Sub-8

 The women’s Ironman world record is held by Laura Philipp, who finished the 2022 Ironman Hamburg race in 8 hours, 18 minutes, and 20 seconds.

-Philipp, who is also a 17-time 70.3 triathlon winner, finished the Ironman swim in 54 minutes and 39 seconds, the bike in 4 hours, 31 minutes, and 14 seconds, and her run in 2 hours, 45 minutes, and 39 seconds.
+Philipp, who is also a 17-time ironman 70.3 triathlon winner, finished the Ironman swim in 54 minutes and 39 seconds, the cycle in 4 hours, 31 minutes, and 14 seconds, and her run in 2 hours, 45 minutes, and 39 seconds.

-Her bike performance works out to 39.88 kilometers per hour or 24.78 miles per hour, while her 26.2-mile run leg averages about 6:20 per mile.
+Her bike performance works out to 39.88 kilometers per hour or 24.78 miles per hour average speed, while her 26.2-mile run leg averages about 6:20 per mile.

 Chrissie Wellington is undoubtedly one of the fastest female triathletes of all time.